 Our members are also investing heavily in the decarbonisation of their homes.
 The UK's homes are the oldest and leakiest in Europe, contributing to climate change, pushing families into fuel poverty and worsening issues of damp and mould.
-The sector plans to invest over £70bn in the decarbonisation of their homes up to 2050 and housing association homes are already more energy efficient than any other tenure.

-However, with finite financial capacity there's only so much housing associations can do by themselves.
-Further investment from the government is needed alongside the sector's, to ensure that housing association residents can benefit from energy efficient homes that are warmer, more affordable to heat and in much better condition.
+We welcome the Government's recent announcement of an additional £1.25bn to the Social Housing Decarbonisation Fund.
+However, further investment will be needed to ensure that all housing association residents can benefit from energy efficient homes that are warmer, more affordable to heat and in much better condition.